European School for Advanced Veterinary Studies

 10 live sessions

-Management success in Emergncy & Critical Care – case oriented approach
+Management success in Emergency & Critical Care – case oriented approach

 In the 10 sessions of this online series, numerous ECC cases will be presented with a clinical approach.
 The Principal Course Master Dr. Nadja Sigrist (Dipl.
 ACVECC/ECVECC) will share her expertise, so that the participants can use it in their daily practice.